Dine Drink Detroit

-For one week, these select establishments are offering up something extra special for only fifteen bucks.
+Celebrating one of the country’s most exciting emerging restaurant cultures.
+From October 1 – 10, participating establishments are offering up something extra special for only fifteen bucks.
 At least one food item, a drink, and an awesome night are included in the price.
 Taxes and gratuity are not.
 No reservations necessary.
 Stop in any time.

 Detroit City Distillery creates small batch artisanal whiskey, gin and vodka using the finest local ingredients sourced directly from farms near our distillery and tasting room located in Detroit’s famed Eastern Market.

 2462 Riopelle Street

 We are moving forward by honoring the history of this building as The Grand Trunk Rail Road’s ticket station.
 Grand Trunk Pub is one of Southeast Michigan’s finest drinking establishments.
 Grand Trunk is located in the heart of downtown Detroit, one block from Campus Martius and Hart Plaza.
 Come have a pint in what was once the Grand Trunk Railway Station.
 The original early 1900’s architecture and the beauty of the Grand Trunk’s 25 foot vaulted ceilings, brass chandeliers, exposed brick walls and hard wood floors.

 A place you may never leave.
 Coffee, wine, beer, cocktails, and an extensive assortment of sandwiches and bites – all carefully crafted and selected with a focus on small producers.